 Nixon Lebrun, CFM, AICP

 I graduated from Florida Atlantic University with a Bachelor’s Degree in Urban and Regional Planning in December 2002, a Master’s Degree in Urban and Regional Planning in August 2004 and a Master’s Degree in Public Administration in May 2008.
 I briefly worked as a Planning Associate for the City of Homestead from January to June 2004.
 In January 2005, I accepted the position of Plans Processor III at the Planning and Zoning Department of Miami-Dade County.
 I held that position until July of that same year when I was hired as a Zoning Technician and promoted shortly after, to the position of Planner for the newly-incorporated City of Miami Gardens.
-My day-to-day activities involve primarily current land use activities, from interpreting the Zoning Code and Land Use Plan, to writing recommendation to the City Council for rezonings, variances and special exceptions, to performing site inspections, to reviewing of zoning requests, building permits, Certificates of Uses and Certificates of Occupancy and to managing the Floodplain Regulations.
+In March 2014, I accepted the Zoning Administrator position with the City of North Miami, where I became responsible for managing and coordinating the activities of the Zoning Division of the Community Planning and Development Department.
+In February 2015, I was promoted to and has held the City Planner position for the same department.
+In that capacity, I direct the implementation of the City’s Comprehensive Plan, Land Development Regulations and any other relevant master planning documents, as well as any updates and amendments thereto.
 I am an ASFPM Certified Floodplain Manager and also an AICP Certified Planner.
-I am very much interested in land use law and am planning to attend Nova Southeastern University Law School in the near future.
-I am also earnestly seeking to become a Minister of the True and Living Word, and by the grace of God, this too will come to fruition soon.

 Robert Lewis, MSc, MURP